kvm-unit-tests/kvm-unit-tests/README.md

 in this directory.
 Test images are created in ./ARCH/\*.flat

+NOTE: GCC cross-compiler is required for [build on macOS](README.macOS.md).

 ## Standalone tests

 The tests can be built as standalone.
 To create and use standalone tests do: